JonnyBanana/Teensy-Android-Pin-BruteForcer/README.md

 </BR>

-These examples from which I started but try to try all the possible combinations from 0 to 9999 (in the case of the 4 digit pin), I wanted to optimize the code a little, so as to optimize in most cases the timing of the attack.
+These examples from which I started but they just try all the possible combinations from 0 to 9999 (in the case of the 4 digit pin), I wanted to optimize the code a little, so as to optimize in most cases the timing of the attack.

 </BR>